 6) Swimsuit T.80-2015, 1970s

 Functional, low-drag swimsuits which were highly elastic and durable were widely available by the 1970s.
 Thanks largely to nylon/elastane, numerous swimming records were broken at the 1972 Olympics.
 Yet many bathers prioritised fashion over functionality.
-This striking 1970s swimming costume, which is a hybrid between a one piece and a bikini, resembles clothes which were popular during this bohemian decade, being crocheted out of bright wool yarn.
+This striking 1970s swimming costume, which is a hybrid between a one piece and a bikini, resembles clothes which were popular during this decade, being crocheted out of bright wool yarn.

 7) Stella McCartney for Adidas Olympic Swimsuit T.67-2016, 2012

 Speaking of the Olympics, Stella McCartney designed this swimsuit, along with a range of sportswear items, for the 2012 Olympics.
 She worked in partnership with Adidas.
 The company had produced Team GB (the Great Britain and Northern Ireland Olympic Team run by the British Olympic Association) kit since 1984, but they had not previously worked with a leading fashion designer.
 Together they made pieces which combined cutting-edge technology with high-quality creative design.
 This costume is made from synthetic blended fabric, and its main feature is a stylised partial Union Jack in interesting textures.
-It’s notably shorter than the women’s swimsuits worn in the previous Olympics, because full-length high-tech swimsuits were banned in 2012, and again in 2016.
+It’s notably shorter than the women’s swimsuits worn by members of Team GB in the previous Olympics, because full-length high-tech swimsuits were banned in 2012, and again in 2016.

 It may be rather chilly out there, but perhaps this has inspired you to go for a swim, or to book an appointment to visit the Clothworkers’ Centre!

 If you’re interested in making an appointment to view textiles and fashion objects at the Clothworkers’ Centre, please email email@example.com.